Developing modules¶

 }

-and we can implement the same for the node_force() method using team workers.
-The team implementation is optional but allows other modules that use node_force() calls in parallel kernels (e.g. module TopologyParallel) to be used with our ForceConstant module.
+method using team workers.
+The team implementation is optional but allows other modules that use node_force()

-Example 3: implementing a segment-based force module
+Example 3: implementing a segment-based force module¶

-As a slightly more complex example, let’s now imagine that we want to implement a force module ForceSegConstant for which the force on each segment is the constant fval multiplied by the length of the segment, and that the segment force is equally distributed between the two end-nodes.
+multiplied by the length of the segment, and that the segment force is equally distributed between the two end-nodes.

-Serial implementation
+Serial implementation¶

-In a serial fashion, we could write the compute() function as:
+In a serial fashion, we could write the compute()

 // Global compute (serial implementation)